EU keen to 'scale up' military training in Africa

 And hundreds of Wagner Group fighters arriving in Mali are now putting the EU military presence there under similar pressure.

-Meanwhile, China is investing billions of dollars into African businesses across more than 16 countries, with no small print on values.
+Meanwhile, China is investing billions of dollars into African businesses across more than 16 countries, with no small print on rights.

 But the EU-AU draft declaration risked going beyond the normal safeground on "shared values" to be found in European declarations of this type by touching on the subjects of women's and LGBTQI rights.